solution25com/listrak-shopware-6-solution25/README.md

 - Perform a full synchronization of existing customer data by clicking on Full Customer Import
 - Perform a full synchronization of existing customer data by clicking on Full Order Import
+- Enable Cart Abandonment Tracking by clicking on the toggle.
 - Enable ongoing Customer Synchronization by clicking on the toggle.
 - Enable ongoing Order Synchronization by clicking on the toggle.